Antennas, Antenna Cables, Wireless Products: Technical Articles

 - High-durability, as needed in high-vibration environments: Examples: Vehicles and heavy machinery.
 In these situations, they are often for GPS devices or a GPS module embedded in a PCBA or PCB stack.

-- High-frequency connections (often in the 6–18 GHz range, and even up to 40 GHz for some SMP variants.
+- High-frequency connections (commonly used from DC to 18/26.5 GHz; precision designs can go higher depending on connector grade and transition design, and even up to 40 GHz for some SMP variants.

 What is SMP?